 Fillings are used to restore teeth with small amounts of damage.
 We first remove the decayed portion of the tooth and then clean it thoroughly.
 Next, we fill it with a composite resin that looks like a natural tooth.
 When these holes are closed off, it helps to prevent bacteria from entering the tooth and from further tooth decay developing.
 At Dental Express in San Diego, CA, we offer tooth-colored fillings that match the natural color of your teeth.
 More serious cavities require a dental crown.

 Crowns are caps that fit over a tooth.
 They are most often used when a tooth has severe decay.
 The crown’s material is chosen based on where the tooth being restored is located.
-Porcelain fused to metal is stronger, so it’s better for teeth in the back while ceramic or porcelain is used for front teeth since they match their shape better.
+Porcelain fused to metal is stronger, so it’s better for teeth in the back while ceramic dental crowns or porcelain is used for front teeth since they match their shape better.

 There are many reasons for a crown, including: